 I created this post as a special edition for the blog after a reader question about making double loop (infinity loop) dog tug toys.
 They’re busy crafting toys for their local shelter, so I thought I’d help virtually with some options for loops including step-by-step photos.
 Crafting it forward.
-We can’t turn every special request into a scheduled post due to planning and other constraints, but we will try to help with ideas where we can either here, on your social media questions, or via email.
+We can’t turn every special request into a scheduled post due to planning and other constraints, but will try to help with ideas where we can either here, on social media questions, or via email.
 Let’s dig into options for making DIY infinity loop dog tug toys.
 Woofs!

 DIY Infinity Loop Dog Tug Toy Weaving Patterns and Materials

 The spiral weave was used to make the double loop DIY infinity loop dog tug toys pictured in this post.
 The pictured toys were each made using two sets of four long strands (see colour tips below).
 These sets of four were woven to create two tugs that intersect at their midpoints.
 Their ends were then joined to create loops and finished with tasselled end knots.

 As an alternative infinity loop dog tug toy demo for comparison, I also made a tug using the same cross-over technique, but with square box knot weave.
 I prefer weaving with the rounded spiral for this style of loop tug toys, but wanted to show you both patterns.

 Fleece Colour and Design

-I’ve used different colours on the bodies of the tugs to help make the visuals easier to follow.
+I’ve used different colours on the bodies of these infinity loop dog tug toys to help make the visuals easier to follow.
 It also looks pretty doggone cool when the intersecting loops are finished, not that the dogs care about such things!
 They’re all about the fun, not the looks.